-We measured levels of airborne endotoxins in South Korea and compared these to PM10, PM2.5, and O3 levels in ambient environments; environmental factors affecting these levels were also analyzed.
+We measured the levels of airborne endotoxins in South Korea and compared them to PM10, PM2.5, and O3 levels in ambient environments; environmental factors affecting these levels were also analyzed.
 A total of 81 air samples were collected and analyzed using the kinetic Limulus Amebocyte Lysate (LAL) assay.
-The geometric mean was determined for the levels of endotoxins (0.132 EU m–3), PM10 (51.9 µg m–3), PM2.5 (22.6 µg m–3), and O3 (0.018 ppm).
-Endotoxin levels were significantly higher in the fall and winter as compared to summer.
-PM10 and PM2.5 were significantly higher, and O3 was by far the highest, in spring.
-Negative correlations were found between endotoxin and O3 levels (r = –0.491) and between endotoxin levels and temperature (r = –0.302).
-PM10 levels were also negatively associated with O3 levels and temperature but positively associated with PM2.5 levels.
-Given the negative relationship between airborne endotoxins and O3 determined here, further studies at larger sample sizes are needed to identify the mechanisms responsible.
+The geometric mean was determined for the levels of endotoxin (0.132 EU m–3), PM10 (51.9 µg m–3), PM2.5 (22.6 µg m–3), and O3 (0.018 ppm).
+The endotoxin levels were significantly higher in fall and winter than in summer.
+The levels of PM10 and PM2.5 were significantly higher, and the level of O3 was by far its highest, in spring.
+Negative correlations were found between the endotoxin and O3 levels (r = –0.491) and between the endotoxin levels and temperature (r = –0.302).
+The PM10 levels were also negatively associated with the O3 levels and temperature but positively associated with the PM2.5 levels.
+Given the negative relationship between airborne endotoxins and O3 determined here, further studies with larger sample sizes are needed to identify the responsible mechanisms.